Plan sponsors may use this Voluntary Correction Program (VCP) Submission Kit if they:

 VCP User fee

-The applicable user fee is based on the number of plan participants.
+The applicable user fee is based on the total amount of assets in your plan.
 See the VCP Fee Schedule.
-No reduced fees apply for submissions mailed to the IRS after April 29, 2017.

 - Make your check payable to the United States Treasury.